keeganmjgreen/green_airliner/docs/source/5_feasibility_studies.rst

 Liquid hydrogen (LH₂) is stored at around –250°C and between 1 and ~4 atmospheres, resulting in a density of around 0.067 kg/L.

 Cryo-compressed hydrogen (hydrogen in a transcritical state) is stored at temperatures ranging from –240 and –200°C, and at pressures ranging from ~500 to ~1000 atmospheres, resulting in a density from around 0.074 to 0.102 kg/L.

+There are established ways of storing compressed hydrogen, liquid hydrogen, and cryo-compressed hydrogen.
+Compressed hydrogen is stored in tanks of suitable material to withstand the pressure and prevent leaks, such as Type I (steel) or Type IV (carbon composite) hydrogen tanks, as currently used in hydrogen cars and when trucking hydrogen to hydrogen car refueling stations.
+The tanks are cylindrical with two semispherical ends, to withstand the high pressures.
+Such tanks arranged in an airplane wing would result in much wasted space between them, TODO.
+Liquid hydrogen must be stored in tanks that are insulated and/or cooled to maintain a temperature near absolute zero.
+Cryo-compressed hydrogen demands the storage needs of both compressed and liquid hydrogen.

+Technology similar to that used when refueling hydrogen cars may be used.

 Lithium-Ion and Lithium-Polymer Batteries
 -----------------------------------------